Huntingdale (WA)

 PROFILE FAQ

-Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-Notable among these are Sutherlands Park Leisure, Aquatic and Sports Hub (SPLASH), Florian Huntingdale, Parkside Estate, and North Canning Vale Primary School (provisional name).
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects likely to affect the area.
+Notable projects include Sutherlands Park Leisure, Aquatic and Sports Hub (SPLASH), Florian Huntingdale, Parkside Estate, and North Canning Vale Primary School (provisional name).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.